cgcostume/pubg-maps/README.md

 # PlayerUnknown's Battlegrounds | Terrain Maps

-PlayerUnknown's Battlegrounds currently features two maps: `Erangle` and `Miramar`.
+PlayerUnknown's Battlegrounds currently features two maps: `Erangel` and `Miramar`.
 This repository provides information and scripts for extracting elevation and normal maps from the game's sources.
 In addition, the extracted maps are available as well in full, losless detail.

 #### Erangel Elevation/Height Map